 Students are actively engaged in the process of learning through their direct participation in the discussion and analysis of the subject matter.
-Areas of investigation include visual communication in theory and practice, shaping civic attitudes through understanding cultural diversities, finding solutions for environmental and ecological concerns, and communicating the global aspects of social and political life.
-The curriculum promotes the internalization of the information, and evidence shows that by graduation, this reciprocal process has become a part of the student's design process.
-Through this process, they learn how to convey their personal voice and take initiative in advancing their education.
+Areas of investigation include visual communication in theory and practice, shaping civic attitudes by understanding cultural diversities, finding solutions for environmental and ecological concerns, and communicating the global aspects of social and political life.
+The curriculum promotes the internalization of the information, and evidence shows that by graduation, this reciprocal method becomes part of the student's design process.
+Through this process, students learn how to convey their personal voices and take initiative in advancing their education.

 Small class size allows individual attention from the faculty and advances the student's learning experience.
-Students learn through research, sequential development, the study of current visual communication topics, and projects that simulate professional practice, as well as individual and class critiques.
+Students learn through research, sequential development, the study of current visual communication topics, projects that simulate professional practice, and individual and class critiques.
 This pedagogy involves levels of competency including introduction, development, practice, and mastery.
 Courses are taught by design educators and industry professionals, and include study in typography, graphic design, digital practice, package design, interactive media, photography, design history, and professional practices.
 In the senior year, students can focus their creative energy and gain experience in a design profession that sparks their interest by customizing their studies in the following areas: